chandru415/chandru415/README.md

 <!--
 **chandru415/chandru415** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-## I'm a Architect, developer and Teacher!
+## I'm an Architect, developer and Teacher!

 🔭 I’m currently working on **_electron_** <br/>
 🌱 I’m currently learning everything 🤣 <br/>